 There are other restaurant rating sites for Bikers, however this site is based on tried and true first hand experiences.
 As for the other rating sites, the more the merrier, as one site couldn’t possibly cover all the restaurants around the country.
 If there’s overlap, remember, everyone’s perception (and meal) is different.

-The media has screwed up the Biker image – in comes Sons of Anarchy.
+The media has screwed up the Biker image – remember the TV Series Sons of Anarchy.
 I can go into a restaurant restroom wearing the Club vest and women actually part the way for me to go in front of them.
 They either respect the “colors” (I doubt that), afraid of me (perhaps) or want me out of there to talk about me (probably true).
 It’s funny, I just smile and take my time washing my hands combing my hair, and answer those that dare ask, questions.

 Speaking of questions, I was reading a post on another forum; a newbie Honda rider was questioning the intellect of some of his fellow riders versus the “Biker Gangs” in the area and the fact that both groups wear vests in public places.
 (A family restaurant for example.)
 After all he was a avid Son of Anarchy viewer and he did not want to be associated with any Biker image that he believed true, especially the the biker types portrayed on TV.
 Because, in his own words, he wasn’t a “bad ass” or a bad guy.
 (He is however guilty of Biker Syndrome.)
 I pictured him riding his Honda wearing shorts and sandals stopping for Ice Cream with his biker buddies.
 (By the way there is nothing wrong with an Ice Cream run, we do it all the time.)
 But like I said it’s all a matter of perception.